Sanford Rosenthal: Early life and career

 He received a medical degree at Vanderbilt University in 1920, and completed a residency and internship at Boston City Hospital (1921–1922).

 However, his interests shifted to medical research when he became a Fellow of the National Research Council in a pharmacology lab at Johns Hopkins University (1922–1925).

-He worked in the Department of Pharmacology at McGill University in Montreal, Canada from 1925-1927.
+He worked in the Department of Pharmacology at McGill University in Montreal, Canada from 1925 to 1927.

 Finally, in 1928, he joined the United States Public Health Service (USPHS) in Washington, D.C.

 Dr. Rosenthal was Chief of the Laboratory of Pharmacology and Toxicology at the National Institute of Arthritis and Metabolic Diseases (NIAMD) for 13 years before retiring in 1961.

-He attained the rank of Medical Director in the USPHS Commissioned Officer Corps.
+He attained the rank of medical director in the USPHS Commissioned Officer Corps.

 After retiring, Dr. Rosenthal continued to do research at the NIAMD for almost 20 years.

 He was an author on over 110 papers between 1922 and 1975.

 Major contributions to medicine

 Liver function tests

-Dr. Rosenthal’s first published paper provided a method for testing the health of the liver.
+Rosenthal's first published paper provided a method for testing the health of the liver.

 He showed that the rate at which the liver metabolizes an ingested dye can be used to quantify how well this organ functions.

 His continued work on liver function tests resulted in the use of bromsulphthalein, which remains in use.

 Mercury poisoning antidote

-Dr. Rosenthal discovered that sodium formaldehyde sulfoxylate was an antidote for mercury poisoning.
+Rosenthal discovered that sodium formaldehyde sulfoxylate was an antidote for mercury poisoning.